Valentin Guigon

 College Park, Maryland, USA

-I am a postdoctoral researcher in Psychology and Neuroscience at the University of Maryland, working in Caroline Charpentier’s Social Learning and Decisions Lab (SLD Lab).
-I am also an affiliated member of the Artificial Intelligence Interdisciplinary Institute at Maryland (AIM) and an affiliate researcher of the Neuroscience and Cognitive Science (NACS) program.
+I am a postdoctoral researcher in Neuroscience and Psychology at the University of Maryland, working in Caroline Charpentier’s Social Learning and Decisions Lab (SLD Lab).
+I am also an affiliated member of the Artificial Intelligence Interdisciplinary Institute at Maryland (AIM), an affiliate researcher of the Neuroscience and Cognitive Science (NACS) program, and an elected Full Member of Sigma Xi, The Scientific Research Honor Society.

 I currently supervise a computational psychiatry project on trust and a model-based fMRI study on social learning, both focused on dynamic and uncertain social environments.